piciji/denise/readme.md

 for archives with more than one file a treeview widget will open. selected files in archives will be memorized when restarting the emulator.
 a compressed emulator image can not be inserted as writable.

----

-## c64 creating turbo tapes

-### method 1 (slow way)
-* create empty tape_1 for non 'turbo taped' games
-* create another empty tape_2 for turbo taped games
-* power on c64
-* inject game prg, it's a simulated basic load
-* insert tape_1
-* save "game"
-    * Note: basic can not handle huge 202 block games. (prints: out of memory)
-    * restart and load the game for nostalgic reasons only.
-* restart
-* inject turbo tape prg
-* insert tape_2
-* save "turbo tape"
-* run
-* insert tape_1
-* load "game", i like it to waste my lifetime this way
-* reinsert tape_2 and fast forward to end of tape
-* now we save the game in turbo format: <-S "game"
-* restart and test it: load, run, <-L (compare by yourself how fast it loads), run

-### method 2 (fast way)
-by the first way you can not save too big games because of the basic memory limit and you have to save and load the game in non turbo tape mode before.

-* create empty tape for turbo taped games
-* power on c64
-* inject turbo tape prg
-* use mr.z turbo 250 for huge games
-    * NOTE: some games doesn't work, like Masters of the universe (the movie, he-man 2) because of turbo tape resides in memory too.
-    * use 61-K turbo tape. it solves the problem of he-man and works with huge games too.
-* insert empty tape
-* save "turbo tape"
-* run
-* inject game prg, it's a simulated basic load
-* now we save the game in turbo format: <-S "game"
-* restart and test it: load, run, <-L, run